Design and Manufacturing | Autodesk

 A product is an item manufactured to benefit your customers.
 Your services can also be referred to as your product.
 Nowadays, many "smart" products merge physical items with internet-connected digital services, which offer ongoing value to the customer beyond the physical item's value.

 The product design process begins with research to understand the market and customer needs.
-Designers use knowledge, empathy and creativity to conceptualise solutions.
+Designers use knowledge, empathy, and creativity to conceptualize solutions.

-Manufacturing is carried out in many industries; examples include Industrial machinery, automotive, building products (US Site), consumer products (US Site) and electronics (US Site).
-The goal of manufacturing is to create products that meet specific quality standards, are cost-effective and can be delivered to customers in a timely manner.
+Manufacturing is carried out in many industries; examples include Industrial machinery, automotive (US Site), building products, consumer products (US Site), and electronics (US Site).
+The goal of manufacturing is to create products that meet specific quality standards, are cost-effective, and can be delivered to customers in a timely manner.

 Product design and manufacturing form a closely linked and iterative process that turns a conceptual design into a real product in the hands of your customer.

-Desirability, manufacturability, cost and efficiency need to be considered during the design phase to ensure that the product can be manufactured successfully while meeting the desired price point and customers’ quality expectations.
-In return, feedback from the manufacturing process informs design improvements and optimisations.
+Desirability, manufacturability, cost, and efficiency need to be considered during the design phase to ensure that the product can be manufactured successfully while meeting the desired price point and customers' quality expectations.
+In return, feedback from the manufacturing process informs design improvements and optimizations.

 Product design plays a crucial role in the manufacturing process for the following reasons: